Hasandev08/Interview-questions/OOP.md

 #### 2- Runtime polymorphism:
 This type of polymorphism is achieved by Function Overriding.

-Function overriding on the other hand occurs when a derived class has a definition for one of the member functions of the base class.
+- Function overriding on the other hand occurs when a derived class has a definition for one of the member functions of the base class.
 That base function is said to be overridden.

+## 7- Class
+Class is a blueprint for creating objects (a particular data structure), providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).
+The user-defined objects are created using the class keyword.

+## 8- Object
+An object is an instance of a class.
+It has its own state, behavior, and identity